 New Zealand's Prime Minister Apologizes For Government's Handling Of 1979 Plane Crash

-On November 28, 1979, Air New Zealand flight 901 was on a sightseeing tour of Antarctica.
+On Nov.
+28, 1979, Air New Zealand Flight 901 was on a sightseeing tour of Antarctica.
 The 11-hour first-class tour from Auckland included a champagne breakfast and premier views of the frozen beauty of Antarctica.
 Most of the passengers were New Zealanders, but there were also Australians, Americans, Canadians and Japanese on board.

 Shortly before 1 p.m., the plane crashed into the side of Mount Erebus, a volcano, killing all 257 people on board.
 It was New Zealand's worst peacetime disaster.